“It all started last summer,” says Martin Belcher. “I started feeling…” he trails off.

 Empowered by the counselling he’d received and a deeper understanding of how to manage his diagnosis, Martin says things have been relatively even-keeled for the past 14 years.

-Then, last summer, Martin started feeling a little down.
+But last summer, Martin started feeling a little down.
 He recognised the symptoms and tried to sort it out himself, using the coping techniques he’d learned during his treatment with the NHS more than a decade before.

 “It got worse and worse.”

 He started having panic attacks.
-He had to escape his office space, and sat outside, crying eyes out.
+He had to escape his office space, and sat outside, crying his eyes out.
 His team leader came and found him, soothed his anxiety, and managed to get him back to his post.

 But it happened again a short while later.